MoldyMacaroniX/dashword.net/_src/posts/breaking-top-1-geometry-dash-player-exposed-for-hacking-achievements.md

 affiliateLinks: false
 hideAds: false
 ---
-The world's best Geometry Dash player, SpaceUK, has been exposed by the [Demon List leader](https://youtu.be/I2RTFwn_zho) for cheating his accomplishments.
+The world's best Geometry Dash player, SpaceUK, has been exposed by the [head Demon List moderator](https://youtu.be/I2RTFwn_zho) for cheating his accomplishments.

 This comes as a shock to the whole Geometry Dash community, especially since he got away with it for over a year.